Munich travel guide

 This charming Bavarian city is a popular tourist destination, not only for its famed Oktoberfest Festival, but also because it is a unique destination, with a distinct character that sets it apart from the rest of Germany.

-Visitors planning on doing lots of sightseeing should consider purchasing the Munich CityTourCard which entitles the bearer to free public transport in Munich and a discount on many tourist attractions.
-The card is available for either one or three days.
+Visitors planning on doing lots of sightseeing should consider purchasing the Munich CityTourCard which entitles the bearer to free public transport in Munich and a discount on as many as 70 tourist attractions.
+Several versions of the card are available.

 The name Berchtesgaden is most closely associated with Adolf